How does the tax deduction work?

 How can I evaluate the potential for deconstruction on a specific project?

-Call us!
-We’ll visit your site and help you decide on your best option.
+We recommend you consult with a deconstruction professional who can visit your site and help you decide on your best option.
 Sometimes it may be best to simply remove valuable materials and demolish the rest.
 Sometimes a full deconstruction is best.

 What kinds of materials can be reused?